howerj/liblisp/liblisp.md

 * Anonymous recursion would be a good thing to have.
 * The semantics of the default IO port to **read** or **print** to need to be worked out.
+* There is currently no decent way of handling binary data, also string handling could be improved a lot.
 * Bignum branch

 #### main.c